 Trainees must have experience in a minimum of two schools and in two consecutive age phases (DfE, 2021).
-Trainees will therefore be placed in either Early Years Foundation Stage (EYFS) or Key Stage 1 (KS1), as our BA course in Year 3 currently has a focus on 3-7 years.
-We also endeavour to provide experience in a range of schools based in different contexts e.g., inner city and rural.
-Trainees in Y3 chose if they wish to be placed in EYFS or KS1.
+Trainees will therefore be placed in either Early Years Foundation Stage (EYFS) and Key Stage 1 (KS1), or KS1 and Key Stage 2 (KS2) over the duration of the course, depending on the route being followed.
+We also endeavour to provide experience in a range of schools based in different contexts e.g. inner city and rural.

-During each assessed placement block, trainees will receive regular feedback on progress via lesson observations (one formal observation per week), coaching sessions to develop their knowledge and skills, (one per week), a weekly Review of Progress (RoP), and a summative review from the mentor at the end of each block-three times over the course.
+During each assessed placement block, trainees will receive regular feedback on progress via lesson observations (one formal observation per week), coaching sessions to develop their knowledge and skills, (one per week), a weekly Review of Progress (RoP), and a summative review from the mentor at the end of each block- three times over the year in total.
 The summative review for blocks one and two is a narrative, ungraded report against defined criteria for that block.
-The criteria are based on the curriculum content taught in university and echoed in schools up until that point.
+The criteria are based on the curriculum content taught in university and reflected in schools up until that point.
 Mentors are also asked to judge whether the trainee is on trajectory to meet the Teachers' Standards by the end of the course, with continued progress.
-At the end of Assessed block 3, trainees will be assessed (but not graded) against the Teachers' Standards for ITT (DfE 2011) and have another narrative report against all the standards and with suggested targets for the ECT to develop in their first role.
+At the end of the course, trainees will be assessed (but not graded) against the Teachers' Standards for ITT (DfE 2011) and have another narrative report against all the standards and with suggested targets for the ECT to develop in their first role.

-PPA and Professional Development Time
+PPA and Professional Development time

 In each week of assessed block, the trainee is entitled to PPA time just as class teachers are, this is often taken alongside the mentor and enables the trainee to plan, prepare and assess.
 Trainees are also entitled to Professional Development (PD) time.
 This is separate and additional to PPA time.
 This is focused time for professional development which may include; observing expert colleagues, visiting a different school in a MAT, targeted observations focused on a key aspect such as questioning or adaptive practice or it could also be time spent talking to key personnel within the school such as the SENDCo or a subject leader.
 There is guidance in the week-by-week breakdown of the types of activity that should be covered in PD time.
-It should not be used as extra PPA time.
-PD time content should be reflected in the weekly RoP.
+It should not be used as extra PPA time and PD time content should be reflected in the weekly RoP.
 [Note: on weeks where trainees have centre-based as well as school-based training, this takes the place of professional development time].